Unemployment Benefits and Social Security Disability (SSD) in Illinois

 In short, in order to receive SSD benefits, you must prove – through your testimony and medical records – that due to your disability you’re incapable of performing any type of work.

-Receiving Unemployment Benefits and Social Security Disability Benefits Simultaneously in Champaign
+Receiving Unemployment Benefits and Social Security Disability Benefits Simultaneously in Central Illinois

 Generally speaking, it’s not possible to receive both unemployment benefits and Social Security Disability benefits at the same time.
 This is because the intent between the two government programs is conflicting.
 With unemployment benefits, you certify that you are able to work; you just can’t find a job.
 With disability benefits, you certify that you are unable to perform any kind of work.

 However, as with all things legal, there are exceptions.
 In certain rare cases, you may be eligible to qualify for both unemployment benefits and Social Security Disability benefits, and in fact the SSD won’t count the money you receive from unemployment against you.
 Determining whether or not you can receive both unemployment benefits and Social Security Disability benefits in Champaign is a complicated process.
-It’s highly recommended that you work with an experienced disability attorney, like the ones at Tuggle, Schiro & Lictenberger, to determine if you are eligible for both forms of government compensation.
+In Springfield-Decatur, Champaign-Urbana and Danville, it’s highly recommended that you work with an experienced disability attorney, like the ones at Tuggle, Schiro, Lichtenberger & Themer, to determine if you are eligible for both forms of government compensation.
 Call us today for a free consultation at (888) 621- 0857.
 There’s no fee for our services unless you win benefits.